cactus911/momentForests/docs/linktostata.md

     m(X;\beta(Z)) = \alpha(Z) + \beta_1(Z)\cdot education + \beta_2(Z)\cdot experience
 $$

 We find that $\alpha(Z)$ was determined to be heterogeneous in 90% of the trees in the forest and $\beta_2(Z)$ was heterogeneous in all of them. $\beta_1(Z)$ was also heterogeneous but only so in 60% of the trees.
 This suggests that subgroups in the data had different mean hourly wages and returns to both education and work experience.
+The plot of the first tree shows that Black respondents generally had lower hourly wages and received lower returns, especially in work experience.
+It also demonstrates a large degree of heterogeneity in returns to education and work experience across parental education levels.
+Black respondents living in the Atlantic or Central South West regions differed by whether their father’s level of education was missing or not.
+For White respondents, the returns to schooling were heterogeneous across both parents’ levels of education.

 <img src="./Moment tree alpha education experience.png" width="700" >